Header Banner

 When all have been connected, begin putting the cover back together.

-Step 12: Attach the Cover Circuit Plugs
+Attach the Cover Circuit Plugs

 Slide the power inlet back into the space on bObsweep's cover.